bonniesimon/college-graph-logseq/pages/CN Module 3.md

+## Syllabus
+	- Network layer – Routing – Shortest path routing, Flooding, Distance Vector Routing, Link State Routing, RIP, OSPF, Routing for mobile hosts
+## Network Layer
+	- Lowest layer that deals with end to end transmission.
+	- It is concerned with getting packets from the source all the way to the destination
+	- Getting to the destination may require it to make many hops between intermediate routers along the way.
+	- Network layer must know about the topology of the communication subset and choose appropriate paths.
+	- It should choose routes to
+		- avoid overloading some communication lines and routers
+		- while leaving some idle.
+	- Problems arise when the source and destination are in different networks.
+## Network Layer Design Issues
+	- ??
 ## Routing
 	- Main function of network layer is routing packets from source machine to the destination machine.
 	- The algorithms that choose the routes and the data structures that they use are a major area of network layer design.